Austin College Bulletin 2022-2023

 Residence Hall Staff

-Residence halls are staffed by professional area coordinators, student resident assistants (RAs), and student resident managers (RMs).
-Area coordinators live in one of the residential facilities that they supervise and are responsible for the overall operation of the halls.
+Residence halls are staffed by professional community coordinators, student resident assistants (RAs), and student resident managers (RMs).
+Community coordinators are responsible for the overall operation of the residential facilities.
 RAs are generally assigned to living areas that have a concentration of first-year students so that they can facilitate adjustment to college by serving as a positive peer influence.
 RAs assist all students in the residence hall with a range of concerns.
 Resident managers staff Jordan Family Language House, Johnson ’Roo Suites/Bryan Apartments, The Flats at Brockett Court, and The North Flats.
 The staff, as well as the hall councils, assists in providing social activities, recreational events, educational programs, and other experiential learning opportunities that encourage student success.

 Residence Hall Government